ykstr/jPiet/README.md

 # jPiet
-A java interpreter for the piet language
+A java interpreter for the [Piet](http://www.dangermouse.net/esoteric/piet.html) language